 Loch Lynn Heights maintains most of the streets throughout Town.
 Most of these are paved and in good condition.
 There are a few streets, however that remain gravel.
-Argyle Street is a priority for paving.
+The gravel portion of Argyle Street, nesr the east end of 1st Avenue, is a priority for paving.